HL7/cql/input/pages/02-authorsguide.md

 ### Declarations

-Constructs expressed within CQL are packaged in containers called _libraries_.
+CQL consists of a series of declarations that establish named expressions, functions, and terminology, organized in _libraries_.
 Libraries provide a convenient unit for the definition, versioning, and distribution of logic.
-For simplicity, libraries in CQL correspond directly with a single file.
+For simplicity, libraries in CQL correspond directly with a single source document.

-Libraries in CQL provide the overall packaging for CQL definitions.
-Each library allows a set of declarations to provide information about the library as well as to define constructs that will be available within the library.

-Libraries can contain any or all of the following constructs:
+Libraries can contain any or all of the following declarations:

 <a name="table-2-a"></a>

-|Construct |Description
+|Declarations |Description
 |----|----
 |**library** |Header information for the library, including the name and version, if any.
 |**using** |Data model information, specifying that the library may access types from the referenced data model.